eryph-org/samples/tutorial/README.md

 ```

 Next, we will look up the catlet IP.
 A catlet gets an internal IP that's accessible within its project.
 If no project is specified, it uses the default.
-So catlet project IPs will be like 10.0.0.11.
+So catlet internal Ip will be something like 10.0.0.11.
-To access a catlet from the host, each catlet has a NAT IP.
+To access a catlet from the host, each catlet also has a NAT IP.

 You can lookup both information with the `Get-CatletIp` cmdlet: